Use Your IRA Funds to Buy A Business

 You may already know the structure, but let’s briefly recap the foundation of the ROBS solution and how it can benefit you.

-With IRA Financial Group’s Business Acquisition structure, a new C Corporation is formed which will adopt a 401(k) Qualified Plan.
-Your existing retirement funds can then be rolled into the newly adopted 401(k) Plan tax-free.
+With the ROBS solution, a C Corporation is formed which will adopt a 401(k) Qualified Plan.
+Your existing retirement funds can then roll into the new 401(k) Plan tax-free.
 The 401(k) Plan will then purchase the stock of the new corporation.
-The new corporation will then use those funds to purchase a new business or franchise tax-free!
+Finally, the new corporation will use those funds to purchase a new business or franchise tax-free!

-With the IRS compliant Business Acquisition Structure, you can earn a reasonable salary from your new business or franchise.
-You can also use your new 401(k) Plan to make high tax-deductible contributions – $55,000 ($61,000 if you are over the age of 50) or even borrow up to $50,000 for any purpose.
+With the IRS ROBS Solution, you can earn a reasonable salary from your new business or franchise.
+You can also use your new 401(k) Plan to make high tax-deductible contributions, like $55,000.
+Additionally, you can borrow up to $50,000 for any purpose.
+If you are over the age of 50, you can borrow up to $61,000.

-What does the IRS Say about the IRA for Business Structure?
+What does the IRS Say about the ROBS Structure?

-Therefore, the IRS has stressed that it is imperative that when using IRA or 401(k) funds to establish a new business or finance an existing one, it is important to work with qualified tax professionals who have experience in this area and could make sure the structure is established in full compliance with IRS and ERISA rules and procedures.
-Work with IRA Financial Group’s in-house tax professionals to help establish your IRS compliant Business Acquisition Solution.
+As a result, the IRS stresses that when you use IRA funds or 401(k) funds to establish a new business or finance an existing one, you must always work with qualified tax professionals.
+These are professionals with years of experience in this area and can make sure that the structure is established in full compliance with IRS and ERISA rules and procedures.